pnp/cli-microsoft365/docs/docs/cmd/aad/user/user-set.md

 : The preferred language for the user.
 Should follow [ISO 639-1 Code](https://learn.microsoft.com/en-us/openspecs/office_standards/ms-oe376/6c085406-a698-4e12-9d4d-c3b0ee3dbc4a).
 Example: `en-US`.

 `--managerUserId [managerUserId]`
 : User ID of the user's manager.
-Specify `managerUserId`, `managerUserName` or `removeManger` but not both.
+Specify `managerUserId`, `managerUserName` or `removeManager` but not both.

 `--managerUserName [managerUserName]`
 : User principal name of the manager.
-Specify `managerUserId`, `managerUserName` or `removeManger` but not both.
+Specify `managerUserId`, `managerUserName` or `removeManager` but not both.

-`--removeManger`
+`--removeManager`
 : Remove currently set manager.
 The user will have no manager when this flag is set.
-Specify `managerUserId`, `managerUserName` or `removeManger` but not both.
+Specify `managerUserId`, `managerUserName` or `removeManager` but not both.

 --8<-- "docs/cmd/_global.md"